Skip to Content

 What Age Can You Start Playing Polo?

-One of the beautiful things about polo is that there is no age limit to play!
-You can start as soon as you can ride a horse sufficiently and all the up to eighty years of age.
-As long as you lead a healthy lifestyle and are active, you can learn how to play!
+One of the best things about polo is that there is no strict age limit.
+You can start as soon as a child can ride a horse sufficiently (often around age 5 or 6) and continue playing well into your eighties.
+As long as you maintain a healthy and active lifestyle, it is never too late to learn.

 How Much Does It Cost to Play Polo?